 - Vohs v.
 Miller, et. al., 2004 WL 1490177 (D. Minn.
 July 1, 2004).

-Recognized on Minnesota Rising Stars list, 2008, 2010-2013 (Minnesota Rising Stars is a designation given to only 2.5 percent of Minnesota attorneys each year.)
+Recognized on Minnesota Rising Stars list as part of the Super Lawyers® selection process, 2008, 2010-2014 (Minnesota Rising Stars is a designation given to only 2.5 percent of Minnesota attorneys each year, based on a selection process that includes the recommendation of peers in the legal profession.)